mattansb/git-group-assigment/Group 2/README.md

 4. Peter's biggest foe, is Captain Hook, who coincidentally has a hook for a hand!

 5. Peter Pan was played by Robin Williams, who voiced him in Stephen Spielberg's 1991 movie "Hook"

+More fun facts:
+1. Fairy dust was added in later versions: there were several reports of children getting hurt trying to jump from their beds, so JM Barrie added Fairy Dust for safety